 is the conduct of an internal comprehensive review of the entire system and process.

-training and historic activity, and determine institutional capacity to effectively
+policies, communications, training and historic activity, and determine institutional

-prevent and respond to acts or threats of sexual harassment or interpersonal violence.
+capacity to effectively prevent and respond to acts or threats of sexual harassment

-Review Team (Title IX Task Force) undertaking this effort.
+Interpersonal Violence Comprehensive Review Team (Title IX Task Force) undertaking

 - Over a 45-day period, conduct a holistic and comprehensive review of our processes, policies, training, communications, historic activity, capacity and effectiveness.